lcranf/MyMvcSample/README.markdown

     }

-**Note:** Since all services are auto-registered with Ninject Conventions, there is no need to worry about mucking
+**Note:** Since all services are auto-registered with Ninject Conventions, there is no need to worry about mucking around with an Ioc configuration file.
+All services will be registered and properly resolved at runtime.

 More details to come...